kristianmandrup/cantango/wiki/config/autoload.markdown

-Cantango is by default setup to autoload:
+Cantango is by default setup to autoload the following:

 * Models (app/models)
 * Permits (app/permits)